uk-tre/website/docs/events/wg_workshops/2024-09-02-september-meeting/index.md

 - [SATRE](wg-satre): An accreditation and specification for generic SDE/TRE facilities is needed.
 How these adapt to cover the different parts of a digital science platform remains a central need, helping the federation of datasets to projects.

-- SDE/TRE terminology & the TRE Glossary: Developing the community language for the digital science platform will make sure the parts join up and projects can be provisioned.
+- SDE/TRE terminology: Developing the community language for the digital science platform will make sure the parts join up and projects can be provisioned.

 - [Extending Control](wg-extending-control): How the technology works with and enables information governance.
 So helping the federation of datasets to projects.